 It makes sense.
 Just 10 minutes from downtown Burlington can bring you to sprawling fields and farmland, with ridges of the Green Mountains in easy reach for hiking and skiing.
 At the other side of Burlington is the massive, glittering Lake Champlain, which divides Vermont from its nearest neighbor, New York.
 Yes, natural beauty is everywhere, and you’ll embrace both the outdoors and the indoors during your stay in Vermont.

-Let’s jump into this Burlington Vermont travel guide.
+Let’s jump into this Burlington Vermont travel guide, a perfect New England weekend getaway destination.

 The Top Things to Do in Burlington VT